nmquijada/tormes/README.md

  - First column must me called `Samples` and harbor samples names (avoid special characters).
  - Second column must be called `Read1` and harbor the path to the R1 (forward) reads (either fastq or fastq.gz).
  - Third column must be called `Read2` and harbor the path to the R2 (reverse) reads (either fastq or fastq.gz).
  - Fourth (and so on) columns are descriptive.
 The information included here is not needed for TORMES to work but will be included in the interactive report.
-You can add as many description columns as needed.
+You can add as many description columns as needed (including information such as isolation date or source, different codification of each sample, *etc*.).

 <br>